-Net position is composed of two sections: Investment in capital assets and restricted net position.
-Net position totaled \$28,574,166 at September 30, 2021 as compared to \$40,168,482 at September 30, 2020, representing a decrease of approximately \$11.6 million as opposed to a decrease of approximately \$10.7 million in the prior fiscal year.
-The change in net position for fiscal year 2020-2021 is primarily attributable to the strategically planned draw down of its net position to maintain and expand services to children and families.
+Net position is composed of two sections: Net investment in capital assets and restricted net position.
+Net position totaled \$31,125,351 at September 30, 2022 as compared to \$28,574,166 at September 30, 2021, representing an increase of approximately \$2.5 million as opposed to a decrease of approximately \$11.6 million in the prior fiscal year.
+The change in net position for fiscal year 2021-2022 is primarily attributable to a combination of The Trust achieving its targeted fund balance and preparing for the upcoming new funding cycle whereby The Trust is anticipating a slight expansion in funded services.
+The change in net position for fiscal year 2020-2021 was primarily attributable to the strategically planned draw down of its net position to maintain and expand services to children and families.
 While net position is one way to measure The Trust's financial health, or financial position, a decrease in net position is not necessarily an indication of deteriorating financial health.
-The Trust has strategically engineered a decrease in its net position for the past few years.
-The net position of The Trust as of September 30, 2021 is the desired balance of the strategic plan developed years ago.
-Future years will adopt a strategy that neutralizes The Trust's net position with balanced revenues and expenditures.
+The Trust strategically engineered a decrease in its net position in fiscal year 2020-2021 as well as several preceding fiscal years.
+The net position of The Trust as of September 30, 2022 is the desired balance of the strategic plan developed years ago.

-The following table provides a summary of The Trust's changes in net position at September 30, 2021 and 2020:
+The following table provides a summary of The Trust's changes in net position for the fiscal year ended September 30, 2022 and 2021: